 In 2018, during development of CFAS Phase 4, the Government of Canada announced the Disaster Mitigation and Adaptation Fund (DMAF) which aligned well with the objectives of CFAS.
-The first 3 phases of CFAS development provided a strong foundation to develop a comprehensive funding application and allowed Surrey and partners to compete in the national funding competition.
+The first three phases of CFAS development provided a strong foundation to develop a comprehensive funding application and allowed Surrey and partners to compete in the national funding competition.
 The relationships with partners strengthened during CFAS development allowed for Semiahmoo First Nation, City of Delta and Metro Vancouver to apply for mutually beneficial projects under a single application with City of Surrey as the lead applicant.

 Accordingly, a DMAF funding proposal was submitted by Surrey in January 2019 with a total project value of \$187 million, supported by a Return on Investment ratio of 126:1.
-Thirteen mitigation measures were included in the DMAF application, as shown in the map and table in Appendix II (from report to Surrey's Council dated February 11, 2019).
-These measures are consistent with the long-term Strategic Directions of CFAS.

-On Thursday, May 23rd Surrey was awarded DMAF funding, the largest single federal grant received by the City.
-A total of 13 projects were approved and summary sheets for each project is provided in Appendix II.
+In May of 2019, Surrey was awarded DMAF funding, the largest single federal grant received by the City.
+Figure 31 shows the official announcement.